UST-QuAntiL/quantil-docs/docs/index.md

 [QHAna](./user-guide/qhana.md) - The **Q**uantum **H**umanities **Ana**lysis Tool is a toolset of Machine Learning techniques for classical and quantum hardware, designed for the use with the [MUSE Repository](https://www.iaas.uni-stuttgart.de/publications/INBOOK-2018-05-MUSE.pdf).
 It comprises a rich set of techniques, mostly for categorical data.
 The tools are split up into 4 different categories: **Data Preparation, Feature Engineering, Clustering,** and **Classification**.
 From each category various alternative methods can be selected to be used for the analysis.

+!!! note
+	QHAna is getting a new plugin based architecture.
+	Individual algorithms will be available as microservices with their own API and can be used in workflows and by other projects.
+	The user documentation for the new QHAna implementation will be updated soon.
+	More information can be found [here](./user-guide/qhana-new.md).

 ### Analysis & Execution
 The [Circuit Transformer](./user-guide/circuit-transformer.md) enables the translation of a given circuit into different languages.
 Furthermore, it enables the modification of the given circuit by providing a simple modelling tool representing qubits and gates and supports the simulation of the resulting measurements.